Random forest estimation of conditional distribution functions and conditional quantiles: Conditional Distribution Forests

-A complete description of the procedure for computing conditional quantile estimates via the C\textunderscore CDF with both previous estimators can be found in Algorithm \ref{algo:3:QRF}.
+The conditional quantiles are then estimated by plugging $F_{k,n}^o \left( \left. y \right| \bX=\bx;\Theta_1,\ldots,\Theta_k,\cD_n \right)$ instead of $F \left( \left. y \right| \bX=\bx \right)$ as before.
 A \texttt{python} library named \texttt{qosa-indices} has also been developed to perform the numerical estimations of conditional distributions and quantiles for both methods.
-It is available at \citet{qosa_indices} and uses \texttt{Scikit-Learn, Numpy, Numba}.
-Both approaches are also implemented in a \texttt{Julia} package based on the library \texttt{DecisionTree} and that is available at \citet{ConditionalDistributionForest}.
+It is available at \cite{qosa_indices} and uses \texttt{Scikit-Learn, Numpy, Numba}.
+Both approaches are also implemented in a \texttt{Julia} package based on the library \texttt{DecisionTree} and that is available at \cite{ConditionalDistributionForest}.

-It has to be noted that a package called \texttt{quantregForest} has been made available in \texttt{R} \citep{Rsoftware} and can be found at \citet{qrf}.
-The estimation method currently implemented in \texttt{quantregForest} is different from the method described in \citet{meinshausen2006quantile}.
-It does the following.
-For a new observation $\bx$ and the $\ell$-th tree, one element of $\cD_n = \left( \bX^j, Y^j \right)_{j=1,\ldots,n}$ falling into in the leaf node $A_n \left( \bx;\Theta_\ell,\cD_n \right)$ is chosen at random.
+It has to be noted that a package called \texttt{quantregForest} has been made available in \texttt{R} \cite{Rsoftware} and can be found at \cite{qrf}.
+The estimation method currently implemented in \texttt{quantregForest} is different from the method described in \cite{meinshausen2006quantile}.
+As a matter of fact, for a new observation $\bx$ and the $\ell$-th tree, one element of $\cD_n = \left( \bX^j, Y^j \right)_{j=1,\ldots,n}$ falling into in the leaf node $A_n \left( \bx;\Theta_\ell,\cD_n \right)$ is chosen at random.
 This gives, $k$ values of $Y$ and allows to estimate the conditional distribution function with the classical Empirical Cumulative Distribution Function associated with the empirical measure.
-The performance of this method seems weak and no theoretical guarantees are available.